ksu-cs-textbooks/cc210/content/02-data-types-math/03-basic-data-types.md

 {{% notice warning "Floating Points are Approximations" %}}

-Just like there are rational numbers (such as 1/3) which cannot be exactly represented in the base 10 decimal number system, there are numbers which cannot be exactly exactly represented in base 2 (the underlying binary system used by you computer).
-In fact, there are many more rational numbers that cannot be exactly represented by binary numbers (hence floats) than there are in a base 10 system.
+Just like there are rational numbers (such as 1/3) which cannot be exactly represented in the base 10 decimal number system, there are numbers which cannot be exactly exactly represented in base 2 (the underlying binary system used by a computer).
+In fact, there are many more rational numbers that cannot be exactly represented by binary numbers using floating-point than there are in a base 10 system.

-In addition to this, because floats have a finite (set) number of bits, there is a limit to the number of significant bits you can count on (typically 16 for a 64-bit float).
-This is generally only a concern in scientific computing (where you deal with either very big or very small numbers).
+In addition to this, because floats have a finite (set) number of bits, there is a limit to the number of significant bits we can use (typically 16 for a 64-bit float).
+This is generally only a concern in scientific computing (where we are dealing with either very big or very small numbers).
 However, many programs use common graphic processing units, which use only 32-bits (7 significant digits) to speed up calculations.
 This much lower accuracy can cause problems with statistical simulations.

 {{% /notice %}}